tmcgilchrist/ghuntley/content/notes/leadership.md

 # fault injection

 - storming to performing
-- performing for too long becomes safe, group think becomes stale
+- for too long becomes safe, group think becomes stale
 - innovation, risks and growth come from a steady flow of transitioning backwards and forwards between storming and performing

 # ripples